johannesvollmer/johannesvollmer.github.io/_posts/2019-07-25-announcing-regex-nodes.md

 ---
-title: Announcing "Regex Nodes", an online Editor for Regular Expressions
+title: Announcing Regex Nodes, an online Editor for Regular Expressions
 # jekyll-seo-tag
 description:  "Visualizing and editing regular expressions in the web"
 #image:        "http://placehold.it/400x200" # why nothing visible?